 Tobacco: Possession or use of tobacco in any form, including vaping devices/liquids, will result in a disciplinary response at the discretion of the Principal.
-If the problem becomes persistent, more serious consequences will result.
+If the problem becomes persistent, more serious consequences may result which could include suspension or expulsion.